JTC has enhanced its proposition for international private clients after being granted a trust licence in the Cayman Islands.

 The Cayman Islands Monetary Authority (CIMA), the jurisdiction’s regulator, approved the new licence enabling JTC to offer a broad range of trust administration services through the Cayman Islands.

-JTC’s new trust offering will be international in focus and form part of its global Private Client Services (PCS) Division.
+JTC’s new trust offering will be international in focus and form part of its global Private Wealth Services division.
 In regional terms, it will complement the company’s existing business development offices in Miami and New York and its regulated office in South Dakota, which provides onshore US trust solutions.

 JTC has had a presence in the Cayman Islands since 2013 offering global fund administration services.
 In 2015 it acquired GAM’s Cayman Islands fund administration business in a move that significantly grew its footprint in the jurisdiction.